nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 Your device should now be registered to your account on nRF Cloud.

-## Test that it all works
+## Testing

 To test that everything is working as expected, you can do the following:

 * In a web browser, navigate to [nRF Cloud](https://nrfcloud.com) and log in to your account.
-Navigate to the `Device management` menu and select `Devices`, as shown below.
+Navigate to the **Device management** menu and select **Devices**.
 You should now see your device listed in the device overview.
 Click on the device ID to see the device page.

 ![nRF Cloud device management menu](../images/nrfcloud_devices.png)